by Texas Homesteader ~

 Preparing the Grill

-For meat smoking RancherMan prefers to use lump charcoal instead of briquets.
+For meat smoking RancherMan prefers to use lump charcoal instead of briquettes.
 It burns much the same but it’s cheaper.
 Smoking meat takes lots of charcoal!

 He simply made a mound of charcoal in his grill’s smoker box & lit it.
-When the charcoal ashed over & was white he placed the pecan rounds & water into a large metal pan & sat it on the grill of the smoker box.
-Then he closed the lids to get things started.
+When the charcoal had ashed over & was white he placed the soaked pecan rounds & water into a large metal pan & sat it on the grill of the smoker box.
+Then he closed the lid to get things started.